HassamMirza804/Image-caption-generator/README.md

 # 🛡️ Image Captioning Generator

-This project uses a hybrid deep learning model to automatically create descriptions for images.
+This project implements a deep learning model to automatically generate descriptive captions for images.
+It uses a hybrid architecture combining a Convolutional Neural Network (CNN) for image feature extraction and a Recurrent Neural Network (RNN) for sequence generation.

 ---

 ### 🎥 Demo Video

 Here is a quick demo of the application in action.